 Pat, Manager of the Artichoke Advisory Board, knows Artichokes like no other.
 Hailing from the anthracite coal mines of Pennsylvania, Pat found her way to the artichoke fields of Castroville as a military spouse.
 Today, her annual ABC’s of Artichokes presentation at The Festival unveils the mystery and flavor of California’s official state vegetable!

-As the new Executive Chef of TusCA Ristorante at Hyatt Regency Monterey, Blackerby brings a ton of experience and expertise to the Central Coast.
+As the new Executive Chef, Blackerby brings a ton of experience and expertise to the Central Coast.
 Prior to coming to Monterey, Blackerby had two stints as executive chef at Mission Point Resort on Mackinac Island, Michigan; executive chef and food and beverage director at The Ellis Hotel in Atlanta; chef manager at Remote Logistics International in Doha, Qatar; executive chef at Hotel ZaZA in Dallas, Texas; hotel manager and food and beverage director on the American Orient Express; and executive chef stints at Hotel Mondaco in Salt Lake City, Utah, Hotel Edgewater in Seattle and at Nana’s Grill at the Wyndham Anatole Hotel in Dallas.

 Blackerby says that his success in hospitality and restaurants is a result of creativity, early trial and error and perseverance.
 “I design food creations to give people wonderful memories through flavors and to hear them say, “Wow!”